1

 2. Jafrabad Floating Storage and Re-gasification Unit – India

 Set to boost India’s LNG shipping capacity by 12%, the Jafrabad FSRU will challenge Singapore for Asia’s LNG hub crown.
 It will process and ship 47.5 million tonnes per annum across the region.
-This makes it one of the boldest LNG projects on the market in 2022.
+This makes it one of the boldest LNG projects on the market.

 3. Rio Grande LNG Plant – United States